The Starry Night, 290

 2026/03/04.
 Charlotte meteorologist Brad Panovich

-posted a note about an early morning SpaceX launch (including the map below which I have modified to show where these photos were made).
-I'd completely overlooked this one.
-I set an alarm and headed for the community lot for the 5:58AM liftoff.
-Launch came 54 minutes ahead of sunrise here, just about right for a decent jellyfish, though clouds and fog dimmed the show (or added character -- you pick).
-I used the 105mm Sigma F1.4, the R6, a remote release, and selected ISO 6400 and the electronic shutter with the intent to make brief stackable bursts.
+posted a note about an early morning SpaceX launch (including the map below which I editted to indicate when and from where these photos were made).
+I'd completely overlooked this one until I saw Brad's post the night before.
+I set an alarm and headed for the community lot ahead of the 5:58AM liftoff.
+Launch was 54 minutes ahead of sunrise here, just about right for a decent jellyfish.
+Clouds and fog dimmed the show (or added character -- you pick).
+I used a 105mm Sigma F1.4, R6, a remote release, ISO 6400 and electronic shutter mode to make brief stackable bursts.

 map